AboutWebLLC/brackets-PHPServer/README.md

 brackets-PHPServer
 ==================

 Install as you would any other extension.
-You must have at least Brackets 21
+You must have at least Brackets 21 with MASTER!

+Hopefully by Sprint 23 no additional changes will be needed.

 **Requires some extra steps**